Phase space crystal: Phase space interactions

-In quantum mechanics, the point particle is replace by a quantum wave packet and the divergence problem is naturally avoided.
+In quantum mechanics, the point particle is replaced by a quantum wave packet and the divergence problem is naturally avoided.
 To the lowest-order Magnus expansion for Floquet system, the quantum phase space interaction of two particles is the time-averaged real space interaction over the periodic two-body quantum state $\Phi(x_i,x_j,t)$ as follows.

 In the coherent state representation, the quantum phase space interaction approaches the classical phase space interaction in the long-distance limit.
 For $N$ bosonic ultracold atoms with repulsive contact interaction bouncing on an oscillating mirror, it is possible to form Mott insulator-like state in the $Z_n$ phase space lattice.
 In this case, there is a well defined number of particles in each potential site which can be viewed as an example of 1D many-body phase space crystal.